 Under the Medicare Secondary Payer Act (MSPA), Medicare doesn’t pay for healthcare where someone else has primary responsibility, such as a defendant in a lawsuit.
 For example, if you get into a car accident and need healthcare, and the other diver’s insurer is supposed to pay for your healthcare, Medicare will not pay for healthcare for which the insurer should pay.

 The MSPA is complicated and confusing – probably too complicated to explain in a short blog post.
-However, it’s extremely important that you understand your MSPA obligation, because if you don’t fulfill it, it’s possible that you could lose your Medicare benefits.
-If Medicare decides that the defendant paid you damages (money) that was meant to cover your healthcare, and instead you spent it on something else, Medicare may refuse to pay for further healthcare for you until you spend the money from the defendant on healthcare.
+However, it’s extremely important that you understand your MSPA obligations, because if you don’t fulfill them, Medicare may refuse to fund some care for you.
+If Medicare decides that the defendant paid you damages (money) that was meant to cover your healthcare, and instead you spent it on something else, Medicare may refuse to pay for further accident related healthcare for you until you pay the damages for accident related care.
 If the money’s already spent, you might be stuck with no money, no Medicare, and no way to get Medicare.

 The best way to fulfill the MSPA obligation is with a Medicare set-aside arrangement.
 This is a legal instrument through which a portion of your settlement is set aside to pay for your healthcare.
 The disadvantage is that once money is put into a Medicare set-aside arrangement, it can’t be used for anything other than healthcare.
 For this reason, may people would rather not have a Medicare set-aside arrangement.
 That is their decision, but in doing so, they risk losing their Medicare benefits and ending up with no way to pay for needed healthcare.